Enhance innovation and technology

 Victoria's Technology Plan for the Future – Information and Communication Technology is an $85 million plan to support continuing growth, development and global competitiveness in Victoria's ICT sector and promote ICT-enabled innovation across the economy.
 This plan supports the ICT sector in overcoming current and future challenges while ensuring ICT continues to play a key role in contributing to a competitive, productive and growing Victorian economy.

 The Department requests the participation of Victorian ICT companies in its annual survey to ensure that its programs and policies are supported by good quality information on industry trends.
 Aggregate data from the survey is provided back to all survey respondents.
-The 2014 ICT Industry Survey is now open for submissions.

 Victoria's financial services industry